-The University College Falmouth is a specialized art institution based in the United Kingdom.
+The University College Falmouth is a specialized art institution based in the United Kingdom that offers free creative writing classes.
 The non-credit classes offered through the school's 'openSpace' project allow students to work at their own level and pace but don't provide all the materials from the original course.
-Although registration isn't required to access assignments, lectures and other materials, registered students may be able to participate in online chats and peer reviews.
+Although registration isn't required to access assignments, lectures, and other materials, registered students may be able to participate in online chats and peer reviews.

 University of Iowa

 The Writing University is a Web-based resource for the school's literary and writing community, providing direct access to a number of free audio presentations.
 Recent podcasts have included presentations on the sentence, creative nonfiction, and experiential writing.

 - Flash Fiction introduces students to the concept of the super-short story and its emergence as a mainstream literary trend.
 Listeners can learn how brief experiences or even a life story can be condensed into a paragraph or a couple of written lines.